-Ship that will build temporary pier in Gaza departs its US base
+Ship that will build temporary port in Gaza departs its US base

 This Ramadan, give to Gaza

-While the US ostensibly aims to alleviate the acute humanitarian crisis, Biden continues to approve arms sales to Israel.
+While the US ostensibly aims to alleviate the acute humanitarian crisis in Gaza, Biden continues to approve arms sales to Israel as it continues its assault.

 Since the attack by Qassam Brigades and other Palestinian armed groups on Israeli civilians and communities on October 7, the US has approved 100 arms sales to Israel to carry out its retaliatory war in Gaza, which has killed more than 30,000 people – mostly women and children.